-

 What is a Two Way Dual Language program?

-What are the benefits of a Dual Language Program?
+What are the languages of instruction offered in the D41 Dual Language program?

-What are the goals for students in the Dual Language program?
+What are the goals for the Dual Language program?

 How do families apply to get into the Dual Language program?